-Its president, Bob Hawke, took personal charge of the campaign.
+At the suggestion of Gough Whitlam, Prime Minister the president, of the ACTU Bob Hawke, took personal charge of the campaign.

 The Silver Bodgie was then 45, a champion pisspot, notorious womaniser and the artful manager of Labor’s industrial wing.
 He declared that unless Sinatra could walk on water, he would be stuck in Australia until he said sorry.